CNS-OIST/STEPS_Validation/vesicles/validations/README.md

 We also give an indication of runtime because this varies considerably- some models necessitate a long runtime, whilst others run very quickly.
 Of course this is just an indication, and different platforms will give different results.

 All models, unless stated, must be run on a minimum of two cores on a STEPS version 5.0 or above.
-For example, to run the 'vesreac' model in 4 cores:
+For example, to run the 'vesreac' model on 4 cores:
  ```
  mpirun -n 4 python3 vesreac.py
  ```